I think I have PTSD – what should I do?

 - Staying safe

 - Getting a job or being in education

 - Keeping in touch with friends and family.

 Taking that first step towards recovery can be the hardest part.
-The good news is: You have already taken the first step by coming to our website!
+The good news is: you have already taken the first step by coming to our website!
 Try talking to a loved one, and maybe phoning your GP to arrange an appointment next.
-In the meantime, we’ve lots of resources on our website to help you understand PTSD more, and help ease your symptoms.
+In the meantime, we’ve lots of resources on our website to help you understand PTSD and C-PTSD more, and help ease your symptoms.

 Treatments for PTSD

 It is possible for PTSD to be successfully treated many years after the traumatic event occurred, which means it is never too late to seek help.
 For some, the first step may be watchful waiting, then exploring therapeutic options such as individual or group therapy – but the main treatment options in the UK are psychological treatments such as Eye Movement Desensitisation Reprogramming (EMDR) and Cognitive Behavioural Therapy (CBT).